whiteridge/Mochi/conductor/tracks/cred_storage_20251220/plan.md

 - [x] Task: Conductor - User Manual Verification 'Settings UI' (Protocol in workflow.md) [44366a1]

-## Phase 3: Onboarding Flow
+## Phase 3: Onboarding Flow [DEFERRED]
-Implement the first-run experience to guide users through setup.
+*This phase is deferred in favor of the new Composio integration track which will provide a unified setup experience.*

 - [ ] Task: Create Onboarding Views
     - [ ] Subtask: Create `OnboardingContainerView` to manage the page flow.